 Natural Causes & Extraordinary Circumstances

 Even if you are able to keep your animals safe from predators and disease, death will find them eventually.
 Hopefully your animals will all live a full and long life and can pass peacefully on their own, but that is not always the case.
 Sometimes an animal owner has to make the difficult call to help them pass.
-Sometimes baby animals simply aren’t strong enough to survive.
+Some baby animals simply aren’t strong enough to survive.
 Sometimes you will lose a mom and her babies during birth.
 Sometimes an animal is born with a fatal defect.
 Sometimes animals get injured beyond repair and the only humane option is to help them pass.
-There are so many “sometimes” situations, and the more animals you own, the more likely one or more of these issues will touch your farm.
+There are so many “sometimes” situations.
+The more animals you own, the more likely one or more of these issues will touch your farm.

 When an animal passes on our little farm it is still sad.
 I wouldn’t say it gets easier the more it happens, but it does get easier to accept.
 Death is a natural part of life.
 I appreciate and love the animals we care for – for as long as we are allowed to care for them.